learning-zone/java-basics/collections-questions.md

 A queue data structure is intended to hold the elements (put by producer threads) prior to processing by consumer thread(s).
 Besides basic Collection operations, queues provide additional insertion, extraction, and inspection operations.

-Some useful classes which implement Map interface are – ArrayBlockingQueue, ArrayDeque, ConcurrentLinkedDeque, ConcurrentLinkedQueue, DelayQueue, LinkedBlockingDeque, LinkedBlockingQueue, LinkedList, LinkedTransferQueue, PriorityBlockingQueue, PriorityQueue and SynchronousQueue.
+Some useful classes which implement Map interface are – **ArrayBlockingQueue, ArrayDeque, ConcurrentLinkedDeque, ConcurrentLinkedQueue, DelayQueue, LinkedBlockingDeque, LinkedBlockingQueue, LinkedList, LinkedTransferQueue, PriorityBlockingQueue, PriorityQueue and SynchronousQueue**.

 **Deque**

 A double ended queue (pronounced “deck“) that supports element insertion and removal at both ends.
 When a deque is used as a queue, FIFO (First-In-First-Out) behavior results.
 When a deque is used as a stack, LIFO (Last-In-First-Out) behavior results.

-Some common known classes implementing this interface are ArrayDeque, ConcurrentLinkedDeque, LinkedBlockingDeque and LinkedList.
+Some common known classes implementing this interface are **ArrayDeque, ConcurrentLinkedDeque, LinkedBlockingDeque** and **LinkedList**.

 **The Java Collections Framework provides the following benefits:**